pts/pts-tinype/README.txt

   contains some string constants overlapping header fields.
   It doesn't work on Windows NT 3.51 (not even after changing the SubsystemVersion to 3.10), and it doesn't work on Windows 95 either.
+* hh2d.golden.exe (408 bytes): Should work on Windows 95 ...
+Windows 10,
+  contains some string constants overlapping header fields.
+  It doesn't work on Windows NT 3.51 (not even after changing the SubsystemVersion to 3.10).
+It employs a trick so that the entire file is loaded to section .text, without having to align to it 512 bytes.
 * hh3gf.golden.exe (2048 bytes): Works on Windows NT 3.1 ...
 Windows 10.
   Built with MinGW GCC from a .c source, and the SubsystemVersion field in the PE header was changed from 4.0 to 3.10 for Windows NT 3.1